In Rome, you will stay in a beautiful boutique hotel centrally located in Rome. It's just a short ride on the subway to the main landmarks.

 Of course!
 This trip is your trip, and you don’t have to participate in anything you don’t want to.
 Just be aware that opting out of included activities will not change the price of your trip.

 Spring and Fall are optimal months to visit Italy with mild temperatures and less crowds.
-The months of June, July, and August can get very hot and busy; temperatures can even reach 92°F. Expect crowds in Rome during those months.
+The months of June, July, & August can get very hot and busy; temperatures can even reach 92°F. Expect crowds in Rome during those months.

 The average temperature in Umbria throughout the year is about 55 °F, but can vary depending on altitude.
 Summer temperatures in Umbria range between 74 °F and 93 °F.